tonyspiro/progressive-image/README.md

 # [dynamic-image](http://tonyspiro.com)
 A JQuery plugin that dymanically adjusts the source of your images for different browser widths.
-Just start with your three image sizes and it loads the images in order of size (small to large):
+Just start with your three image sizes and it loads the images in order of size (small to large) when they are fully loaded into the page:

 1. Src Version
 2. Mobile Version